 A few years ago a batch of rather delightful costume designs were sold on ebay all drawn, and many signed, by the rather enigmatic Gertrude A. Johnson.
-But who was she?
-Since the drawings come from America one can deduce that she was American and the distinctive style of her work, reflecting the prevailing 20s eccentricities, clearly places them in the 1920s.
+But who was Gertrude Johnson?
+Since the drawings come from America one can deduce that she was American and the distinctive style of her work, reflecting the prevailing eccentricities of the Jazz Age, clearly places them in the 1920s.

 Confirmed theatre credits are sparse but it does appear that she dressed the Lew Leslie Plantation Revue that ran during July and August 1922 starring Florence Mills at the 48th Street Theatre, New York.
 A little later she was also credited with dressing Talk About Girls, a musical comedy produced by Harry and Sam Grisman which had an out of town run in May including the Garrick, Philadelphia and then in June 1927 at the Waldorf Theatre, New York, although the review in Variety says the costumes were by Nestor.

 In April 1923 it was announced that the Mutual Burlesque Association had done a deal for Behrens Costume Company to furnish 8,700 costumes for the upcoming season comprising 35 shows.
 Each show was was to have 16 chorus girls with one costume changes in additional to creating all the costumes for the principal women.
 As chief designer at the time, it would have been Gertrude Johnson who created all these costumes.